How to Write a Brand Positioning Statement + Examples to Steal

 A brand positioning statement is what provides that.
-It is the foundation to your marketing, and it informs every decision from the services you offer to your advertisement campaigns.
+It is the foundation of your marketing, and it informs every decision from the services you offer to your advertisement campaigns.

 Your brand positioning statement will show what you aspire to become in your industry and guide your creative asset.
 And it will be your key to success.

 Whether if you already have one, or if you are just forming a positioning statement; this article is everything you need to constitute your distinctive and strong brand positioning statement.

 A brand positioning statement is simply what is your brand identity.
 It explains what you do, your targets, and what you promise to customers.

 Not a lot of people tend to go places they aren’t familiar with unless they have a map.
 Your brand positioning serves as the guiding map your target market needs when they first associate with your brand.